juniomata/30DaysMapChallenge/README.md

 ## 19. Typography

 **Word Cloud Map of NY State Climate Action Council Scoping Plan**
-This word cloud visualizes key themes and priorities from the New York State Climate Action Council Scoping Plan 2022.
-Using a typographic approach, it highlights the most frequently mentioned terms, such as “program,” “support,” “community,” and “climate action,” that reflects the state’s focus on sustainability, emissions reduction, and community engagement.
-The varying font sizes represent the frequency of words in the document, providing insights into the policy’s emphasis on disadvantaged communities, energy efficiency, and greenhouse gas reductions.
+This word cloud visualizes key words from the [New York State Climate Action Council Scoping Plan 2022](https://climate.ny.gov/-/media/Project/Climate/Files/NYS-Climate-Action-Council-Final-Scoping-Plan-2022.pdf).
+Using a typographic approach, it highlights the most frequently mentioned terms, such as “program”, “support”, “ghg emissions”, and “climate act”, that reflects the state’s focus on sustainability, emissions reduction, and community engagement.
+The varying font sizes represent the frequency of words in the document that provide insights into the policy’s emphasis on disadvantaged communities, energy efficiency, and greenhouse gas reductions.

 <div style="text-align: center;"><img src="day19_wordcloud/day19_wordcloud_nyClimateActionPlan.png" style="width:70%;"></div>